sonukc9370-ai/Meta-Ad-Performance-Dashboard/README.md

 The goal is to consolidate complex ad performance data into a single, interactive, and easy-to-understand report.
 This helps marketers and analysts to quickly:
 * Track key performance indicators (KPIs) in real-time.
 * Understand audience behavior and preferences.
-* Identify high-performing and low-performing ads and campaigns.
+* Identify high and low performing ads and campaigns.
 * Optimize ad spend and improve return on investment (ROI).

 ---